ToonyLoony/Nessus_Project/README.md

 <h1>Nessus Vulnerability Assessment Lab</h1>

 <h2>Description</h2>
-This project consists of peformning a simple vulnerability assessment on a virtual machine(LocalHost) using Nessus.
-Two types of scans were performed, the first being a basic scan with no credentials and another with user:pass credentails applied.
-In this project we are going to evaluate the differences between both scans and then remediate the vulnerabilities
+This project consists of performing a simple vulnerability assessment on a virtual machine(LocalHost) using Nessus.
+Two types of scans were performed, the first being a basic scan with no credentials and another with user:pass credentials applied.
+In this project, we are going to evaluate the differences between both scans and then remediate the vulnerabilities
 <br />

 <h2>Utilities Used</h2>